True or false? When using a black pigment to integrally color concrete, black is black and that’s that.

 Another big drawback to carbon black is that it can leach out of concrete when exposed to the weather.

 Where iron oxide pigments bond with portland cement and become a permanent part of the concrete matrix, carbon black does not.
 As water evaporates from the surface of concrete colored with carbon black, it can draw out the carbon, causing the concrete to fade.
-Sealing the concrete can prevent this, but the sealant must be reapplied periodically.
+Sealing the concrete can prevent this, but the you must reapply sealant periodically.

-Surprisingly, carbon black is frequently used in swimming pool plaster.
+Surprisingly, contractors use carbon black frequently in swimming pool plaster.
 Pool makers like it for the economy.
 It works because in a full swimming pool, the black plaster isn’t subject to evaporation.
 But it’s a different story if the pool’s left empty.

 Richard Solomon, president of Solomon Colors, an Illinois-based color manufacturer, doesn’t care for carbon black at all.
 Although his company offers a carbon black to satisfy demand, it won’t promote the pigment or even list it on the company’s color cards.